BhaswatiRoy/CS-Fundamentals/OS Revision.md

 ## RAID

-Redundant array of dependent disks - making use of multiple disks to improve performance
+Redundant array of independent disks - making use of multiple disks to improve performance

 ## Deadlocks